fischerf/relatelang/README.md

-# RelateScript: A Declarative Meta-Language for Consistent LLM Prompt Engineering
+# RelateLang: A Declarative Meta-Language for Consistent LLM Prompt Engineering

 ## Abstract
-RelateScript is a declarative meta-language designed to streamline the creation of structured and consistent prompts for large language models (LLMs).
-This paper introduces RelateScript's syntax, highlighting its foundation in relational and predicate logic.
-By focusing on relationships, conditions, and context, RelateScript bridges the gap between natural language expressiveness and the precision required for effective LLM interaction.
+RelateLang (former called RelateScript) is a declarative meta-language designed to streamline the creation of structured and consistent prompts for large language models (LLMs).
+This paper introduces RelateLang's syntax, highlighting its foundation in relational and predicate logic.
+By focusing on relationships, conditions, and context, RelateLang bridges the gap between natural language expressiveness and the precision required for effective LLM interaction.
 It facilitates a novel approach to prompt engineering, where humans and LLMs collaboratively develop structured prompts that can be easily modified and reused for diverse tasks, enhancing the reliability and automation capabilities of LLM-driven workflows.

 ---

 ## 1. Introduction
 In the rapidly evolving field of large language models (LLMs), the effectiveness of interactions heavily relies on the quality of prompts.
 Traditional imperative programming languages often impose rigid structures that contrast with the nuanced and context-sensitive nature of human reasoning.
 While natural language offers unparalleled flexibility for interacting with LLMs, it can lead to ambiguity and inconsistency in prompt outputs.
-To address these challenges, we introduce RelateScript, a declarative meta-language specifically designed for crafting structured prompts.
-RelateScript enables users to define entities, relationships, and conditions in a format that is both readable and logically precise.
-RelateScript is not intended as a traditional programming language with a separate parser, but rather as a structured input format that leverages the inherent understanding capabilities of LLMs.
+To address these challenges, we introduce RelateLang, a declarative meta-language specifically designed for crafting structured prompts.
+RelateLang enables users to define entities, relationships, and conditions in a format that is both readable and logically precise.
+RelateLang is not intended as a traditional programming language with a separate parser, but rather as a structured input format that leverages the inherent understanding capabilities of LLMs.

 ### 1.1 Motivation
-RelateScript addresses the growing need for a more systematic and reliable approach to prompt engineering.
+RelateLang addresses the growing need for a more systematic and reliable approach to prompt engineering.
 As LLMs become increasingly sophisticated, the ability to articulate complex instructions and define precise conditions becomes crucial for harnessing their full potential.
-RelateScript provides an accessible and intuitive way of describing relationships and dependencies between entities, enabling users to express intricate logic in a manner that aligns closely with human reasoning.
-With a syntax designed for readability, RelateScript empowers users to generate consistent prompts, making it particularly suited for building reusable prompt templates that can be adapted for different scenarios, thus enhancing the efficiency and reliability of LLM interactions.
+RelateLang provides an accessible and intuitive way of describing relationships and dependencies between entities, enabling users to express intricate logic in a manner that aligns closely with human reasoning.
+With a syntax designed for readability, RelateLang empowers users to generate consistent prompts, making it particularly suited for building reusable prompt templates that can be adapted for different scenarios, thus enhancing the efficiency and reliability of LLM interactions.
 It also allows for combining the strengths of human domain knowledge with the structure of a logical form.

 ---

 ## 2. Language Design

 ### 2.1 Syntax
-The syntax of RelateScript emphasizes natural language structure, allowing for readable declarations of entities, relationships, and conditions.
+The syntax of RelateLang emphasizes natural language structure, allowing for readable declarations of entities, relationships, and conditions.
 Its main constructs include:
 - **Definitions**: `define <Entity> as <Description>.`
 - **Predicates**: `<Entity> is <Predicate>.`
 - **Attributes**: `<Entity> has <Attribute> of <Value>.`